dotnet/docs/includes/core-changes/aspnetcore/3.0/signalr-obsolete-apis.md

-### UseSignalR and UseConnections methods are marked obsolete
+### SignalR: UseSignalR and UseConnections methods marked obsolete

 The methods `UseConnections` and `UseSignalR` and the classes `ConnectionsRouteBuilder` and `HubRouteBuilder` are marked as obsolete in ASP.NET Core 3.0.